zaironjacobs/get-gecko-driver/README.md

 --latest-urls               Print the latest release urls for all platforms.

---release-url               Print the url of a release for a platform.
+--release-url               Print the url of a release.

---latest-url                Print the latest release url for a platform.
+--latest-url                Print the latest release url.

---download-latest           Download the latest release for a platform.
+--download-latest           Download the latest release.

---download-release          Download a release.
+--download-release          Download a specific release.

---extract                   Option to extract the file.
+--extract                   Extract the compressed driver file.

 --version                   Program version.
 ```